 After a tour of some of the historic homes, or a wander through the Bathurst Regional Art Gallery, meander over to Bake Table and Tea for a pot of tea (choose from 33 loose leaf options) and arguably the town’s best scones, served with jam, house churned butter and local fresh cream.
 There are gluten free options too.
 After tea, potter around the store stocked with kitchenwares and gifts.

-Cocktails at Dogwood BX
+Dinner and Cocktails at Dogwood BX

 A slice of Americana in regional New South Wales?
 You bet.
 Just because you leave the big smoke, doesn’t mean you should have to settle for any less than the best.
 Owner and bartender Evan Stanley has worked in some of Australia’s top cocktail bars and serves up well-balanced cocktails that will make you say ‘just one more’ - several times over.
 Try the elegant ‘Dogwood Blossom’ with citron vodka, elderflower liquor and white wine or the totally indulgent ‘PB & J Jamo’ – Reese’s Peanut Butter Infused Jameson, Benedictine, vanilla and an egg.
 Don’t knock it until you try it.